The Capuchin Catacombs of Palermo & the Mummy of Rosalia Lombardo

 Giuseppe Incorpora (1834-1914)

-Some are set in poses; for example, two children are sitting together in a rocking chair.
+Intriguingly, some mummies are arranged in specific poses.
+For instance, two children are seated together in a rocking chair.

 Rosalia Lombardo